adetokunbo/challengehub.app/_posts/2019-08-12-first-two-classes.md

  - motivation
 author_staff_member: james
 ---
-In this blog post, we are going to review the first two classes of a model challenge based active learning course that uses ChallengeHub to facilitate delivery and build the positive learning environment.
+In this post, we review the first two classes of a model course that uses ChallengeHub to facilitate challenge based active learning.
-This model builds upon the [two key elements for effective challenge based active learning](/motivation/2019/08/10/the-two-keys-for-a-cbal-course/) to promote student internal motivation and efficient study.

 ### Course preparation